raulchen/dotfiles/hammerspoon/README.md

 - Tap `ctrl` alone: esc.
 - Tap `shift` alone: switch to next input method.

-# URL dispatcher

-When Hammerspoon is set as the default browser, a prompt will be shown to let you choose which browser to open a URL with.

 # Other features

 - `prefix - m`: switch primary monitor.
-- `prefix - c`: toggle caffeinate (disable sleep).
 - `prefix - s`: start screen saver.
 - `prefix - r`: reload Hammerspoon config.
 - `prefix - d`: toggle Hammerspoon console for debug.